Aqua200/aqua200/README.md

-## ¡Hola! 💜 Bienvenido(a) a mi perfil 🌹🦋
+## ¡Hola! 💛 Bienvenido(a) a mi perfil 🌹🦋

-###  Conoce más sobre mí y mis proyectos 3 proyectos, unete y crezcamos juntos🌺🦋
+###  Conoce más sobre mí y mis proyectos 3 proyectos, unete y crezcamos juntos 🌙✨
 <!--
 **Aqua200/aqua200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.